December 8 2022 | 14 Min Read

 And then there is just the natural “bias” each sextant possesses, thanks to tiny flaws in manufacturing.
 A bit like a musical instrument, every sextant is subtly different.
 With scientific instrument manufacturing still in its nascence, 19th-century navigators had to become experts in accounting for the peculiar eccentricities of their particular apparatus.

-So expertise is a big part of this picture.
+So expertise is a big part of this picture, it’s what differentiates supply chain agility from stagnation.
 A sextant is just a sea captain’s expensive executive stress management toy without a skilled navigator who knows how to use it.

 Whew!
 Which brings us to our point.